Skip to main content

 Guarding On-device Machine Learning Models via Privacy-enhancing Techniques

 On-device machine learning (ML) is rapidly gaining popularity on mobile devices.
 Mobile developers can use on-device ML to enable ML features at users’ mobile devices, such as face recognition, augmented virtual reality, voice assistance, and medical diagnosis.
 This new paradigm is further accelerated by AI chips and ASICs embedded on mobile devices, e.g., Apple’s Bionic neural engine.
 Compared to cloud-based machine learning services, on-device ML is privacy-friendly, of low latency, and can work offline.
+User data will remain at the mobile device for ML inference.

 Supervisor: